rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 There are people reaching out to me, wanting to get started contributing to Clippy.
 They bring expertise from different sectors, with different personalities, and all are coming together to make a code linter a bit better.
 I think that it is really great when beginners call out to you to help them solve their problem.

 Even without going into mentoring, meeting so many cool people feels great.
-On the last 2 years, I've been in contact with the Rust-for-Linux team.
+In the past two years, I've been in contact with the [Rust for Linux][rfl] team.
 And I really like that there is a mutual relationship with the Rust for Linux project, having a portion of Linux developers reach to teams at Rust is amazing.
 I love Linux, I use it every day, and I think it is one of the most important pieces of technology ever created.
 So seeing that they are adopting Rust fills me with pride.
 It kind of validates that what we're doing is having a real, positive impact in the world.

 **What are you working on in Rust at the moment?**